 This document shows the legal name(s) and structure of the condo association as it was first legally organized.
 It should also include the registered agent and principals, and management of this legal structure.
 It is normally a short few pages at most.
 If the condo doc package does not contain this document, you may be able to find it on your state's business/incorporation website.

 The Bylaws may or may not be included in the Declaration of Condominium document.
 This is a shorter doc which outlines the association itself, how it's run, it's structure, etc. It should (but doesn't always) include all amendments made, to date.
+These are important documents for a buyer to review because it will outline restrictions, rules, board business and changes to the community that the buyers should be made aware of prior to a purchase.

 This document contains all the rules and expectations of the condo association as it relates to owners, their tenants and guests.
 Subjects include what the responsibility of the owner is (or isn't) in regards to exterior painting, maintenance and upkeep.
-Parking rules and usage will be included. as well as rules of any facilities like pool, playground etc.
+Parking rules and usage will be included. as well as rules of any facilities like pool, playground etc. This condo doc is VERY important to buyers as it could affect how a buyer uses the property or common areas, and possibly monthly expenses/responsibilities they may not otherwise be aware of.

 More on Condo Rules